mrjuda/ds-tests/README.md

-# Linked List Labs
+# Data Structures Labs
-This is a project for linked list tests only.
+This is a project for Data Structures tests only.
+Included but not limited to: stacks, queues, linked lists, hash tables, binary search tests.

 ## Built with
 - HTML